js2264/scRNAseq_Physalia_2021/content/Day05/_index.md

 - How

 The aim for these presentations is to outline the question(s) you raised, the approach you used, and the general workflow.

+Focus on presenting the dataset (nature, quality of the data), its composition (clusters, cell types), and if you had time to investigate it, the lineage(s) and anything else you thought of.

 The biological "impact" of the study is not the primary goal: don't forget this is a half-day project, whereas scRNAseq biocomputational investigation typically takes months to reach a publishable level, so don't focus too much on this!